10 Plot Development Strategies to Keep Your Story Engaging

 4. Build Tension and Conflict—The Life Blood of Your Plot

 Conflict is the fuel that powers your plot events.
 Without it, your story would be like a rollercoaster that never climbs a hill.
-Build rising action into your story to maintain reader engagement—whether it’s an internal struggle or external showdown, tension keeps your readers at the edge of their seats.
+Build rising action into your story to maintain reader engagement—whether it’s an internal struggle or external showdown, the tension keeps your readers at the edge of their seats.

 Think of it like this: Every time you introduce conflict, you’re raising the stakes.
 If everything is smooth sailing for your characters, your readers won’t feel invested.
 Remember, even Romeo and Juliet needed a bit of family drama to become a masterpiece.